di-br/ArduCAN/README.md

 **Subaru**

-This sketch is built starting from SparkFun's examples on how to use their sketch.
-So it uses the code found there to talk to the MCP2515.
+This sketch is built starting from SparkFun's examples on how to use their shield.
+So it uses the code found [there](https://github.com/sparkfun/SparkFun_CAN-Bus_Arduino_Library) to talk to the MCP2515.
 It currently has three 'options' (selectable at compile time):

 1. Log data on high-speed bus (under steering column) to uSD.
 This *does work*, but seems to *loose* a lot of *frames*.
 I guess the sketch needs to speed up.
 2. No Arduino example seems to be complete without a form of blinken lights.
 So here we go: flash the two LEDs when you break or disengage the clutch.
 This *works*, but is rather useless.